bausano/chrome-linkgroups/README.md

-# chrome-linkgroups
+# Linkgroups
-A Chrome extension helping you manage links.
+> A Chrome extension helping you manage your Google Chrome tabs.

+Built with Angular